- A reader asked me: Did you lose friends because of your eating disorder?

 Also, people grow and change.
-And that time in your life that you’re close with someone was when you were perfectly matched.
+And that time in your life that you were close with someone was when you were perfectly matched.

 My friend Duncan (who I love but have only seen once in the last 20 years) wrote this beautiful, short poem: